-Apple AirTags are quarter-sized Bluetooth trackers designed to help you keep tabs on valuables or frequently lost items like your car keys, wallet, or luggage.
+Apple AirTags are compact little Bluetooth trackers designed to help you keep tabs on valuables or frequently lost items like your car keys, wallet, or luggage.
 We’ll explain how Bluetooth tracking technology works, how to set up an AirTag, how to make sure no one’s tracking you without your knowledge, and more.

 Two women have filed a class action lawsuit against Apple with the claim that AirTags made it easier for them to be stalked and harassed.
 There have been a slew of headlines since AirTags launched about bad actors using the devices for nefarious purposes.

 Earlier this year, Apple instituted new safeguards to alert people when AirTags are near them, and the company is also working with law enforcement on crime issues related to the devices.